 What should families ask when touring and comparing different assisted living communities?

-When comparing different communities, I encourage families to pay attention to the way a senior living community is structured and operated.
+When comparing different communities, we encourage families to pay attention to the way a senior living community is structured and operated.
 Is the community part of a non-profit organization, or a for-profit, corporate chain?
 What is its history and reputation?
 What is the mission statement?
 Is the community faith-based?
 Families don’t always know to ask these types of questions, but it’s important to find a community that closely aligns with your values and needs.

 What are the benefits of choosing to move to assisted living within a continuing-care retirement community (CCRC)?

-I think the biggest benefit of choosing a continuing-care retirement community is the peace of mind it gives to residents and their families.
+The biggest benefit of choosing a continuing-care retirement community is the peace of mind it gives to residents and their families.
 Sometimes, adult children find themselves as primary caregivers for an older parent, which can be very difficult.
 In a CCRC like Bethany Village, residents are able to age in place, moving seamlessly to the next level of care on the same campus as their health needs change over time.
 We have a full spectrum of care – including independent living, assisted living, nursing care, and memory support, and a rehabilitation center – all on the same campus.
 This means that once the decision to move to Crescent Crossing is made, the adult children don’t need to worry about moving their parent again when their care needs change.
 They are able to enjoy just being a son or daughter again, without the stress and worry that comes with being the sole caregiver for their aging parent.